GAMES-UChile/mogptk/README.md

 **[Paper](https://doi.org/10.1016/j.neucom.2020.09.085) - [API Documentation](https://games-uchile.github.io/mogptk/) - [Tutorials & Examples](https://github.com/GAMES-UChile/mogptk#tutorials)**

-The Multi-Output Gaussian Process Toolkit is a Python toolkit for training and interpreting Gaussian process models with multiple data channels.
-It builds upon [PyTorch](https://pytorch.org/) to provide an easy way to train multi-output models effectively on CPUs and GPUs.
-The main authors are Taco de Wolff, Alejandro Cuevas, and Felipe Tobar as part of the Center for Mathematical Modelling at the University of Chile.
+The Multi-Output Gaussian Process Toolkit is a Python toolkit for multichannel time series analysis.
+MOGPTK implements multioutput Gaussian process models with different covariance architectures, alongside pre-processing stages based on spectral analysis and visualisation tools.
+It supports GPU acceleration based on  [PyTorch](https://pytorch.org/) to provide a computationally efficient way to model training.
+The authors of the toolkit are Taco de Wolff, Alejandro Cuevas, and Felipe Tobar, with contributions from the community of users.

+The MOGPTK project started in 2020, hosted by the Center for Mathematical Modelling at the University of Chile.
+Since October 2024, the project has been hosted at Imperial College London.

+Throughout its development, the project has been funded by:
+- Center for Mathematical Modelling, Universidad de Chile (2020-2024)
+- Fondecyt grants from the National Agency for Research and Development, Chile (2020-2024)
+- Different awards from Google Research (2020-2024)

 ## Installation
 With [Anaconda](https://www.anaconda.com/distribution/) installed on your system, open a command prompt and create a virtual environment: